Our aims and objectives

 As well as addressing the scientific community, ECNP provides guidance and information to the general public on matters relevant to brain research and brain disorders.

-Our special incentives
+Our special registration fees

 Liaison with other key organisations in the field